 Because manufacturing operations were ceased in Colyton, UK, where CeramTec UK Ltd. is situated, which had been announced in 2014, in May 2015 assets reported as property, plant and equipment were reclassified.
-The assets were mostly sold by the end of fiscal year 2015.
+The assets were sold in years 2015 and 2016.